 How do you get over insecurities during sex?

 In 2019, NY Post reported on a survey that found ‘10 percent of women “never feel confident” about their body or ability during sex, compared to just 3 percent of men’.
 Oprah magazine noted how the percentage of women unhappy with their bodies more than doubled between 1972 and 1997.

-Sexual imagery has increased over the past few decades, we’re bombarded with specific physical ideals – especially in porn.
-A friend of mine (let’s call her Liz) spoke to me about how she doesn’t see herself as a sexual woman because she feels too unattractive and flabby (her words).
-This put her off wanting to have sex – each time she took her clothes off in front of someone else, her hang-ups occupied her mind and made orgasms difficult.
+Sexual imagery has increased over the past few decades and we’re bombarded with specific physical ideals.
+A friend of mine (let’s call her Rochelle) spoke to me about how she doesn’t see herself as a sexual woman because she feels too unattractive and flabby (her words).
+This put her off wanting to have sex – each time she took her clothes off in front of someone else, her hang-ups occupied her mind and made climaxing difficult.

 The appearance of my back has affected my sex life due to increasing low self-image issues, but I’ve found ways to ways work with it.

 You want someone to not care about something – well, don’t care about it either.
 If you don’t make a big thing out of your insecurities, chances are your partner won’t.
 And that will help you learn to accept yourself.